netxms/netxms-doc/admin/appendix.rst

    * - Serial Number
      - String

-Information about batteries installed on the device
+Hardware information about batteries installed on the device

 Hardware.MemoryDevices